Janet Nelson

 Dame Janet Laughland Nelson (28 March 1942 – 14 October 2024), also known as Jinty Nelson, was a British historian and professor of medieval history at King's College London.

 Early life and education

 Janet Muir was born on 28 March 1942 in Blackpool, Lancashire, the daughter of William Wilson Muir and Elizabeth Barnes Muir (née Laughland).
 She had a sister, Christine.
 She was educated at Keswick School, Cumbria, and at Newnham College, Cambridge, where she received her BA degree in 1964.
 She studied for a PhD under Professor Walter Ullmann on early medieval inauguration ritual, which was presented in 1967.
+Ullman did not approve of the way Nelson's thesis turned out, and their relationship was fraught for some time afterward.
+After they were no longer on speaking terms, Ullman reportedly told a fellow scholar who praised Nelson's work, "do not speak to me of that girl!".